 THE BEST 11 HERBS TO EAT AND LOSE YOUR BELLY FAT

-Herbs should not be used without consultation with a physician or pharmacist, not used as a substitute for drugs.
-Medicinal herbs can be supportive in the fight against certain ailments, however, treatment with medicinal herbs or medicinal plants should be accompanied by an expert.
+Herbs should not be used without consultation with a physician or pharmacist, and not used as a substitute for drugs.
+Medicinal herbs can be supportive in the fight against certain ailments.
+However, treatment with medicinal herbs or medicinal plants should be accompanied by an expert.
 Wild herbs can have beneficial effects.

 Cooking with herbs

 Pesto from fresh herbs:

 The classic pesto from Italy, more precisely from Genoa (hence the name pesto Genovese), consists of fresh basil, pine nuts, Italian cheeses, garlic, pepper, and olive oil.
 The fresh herb sauce tastes best fresh prepared.
 Herbs can be varied according to taste.
 Chanterelles are very popular.
 To get a stronger and more beautiful green, if omit the pine nuts and cheese or spreads only on the noodles.
 Further, you can make beautiful sharp Pesto with chili pepper.
 Fresh red chili slices here; do something for the eye.